jotamodesto/cursos-csharp-dotnet/README.md

 # Cursos de .NET e C# para especialização da tecnologia.

-## Course of .NET and C# to specialize in the technology
+## Courses of .NET and C# to specialize in the technology